 The couple dated for just over two years, commuting back and forth between Boston, New York, D.C., and Pittsburgh, and in October of 2016, they headed to Italy to visit Milan, the Amalfi Coast, Capri, and Venice.
 One evening in Venice, Luis asked Patty to sit in a secluded courtyard for a picture, but when he handed her the phone to see the result, he was playing a video documenting every milestone of their relationship.
 “When it was over, I looked down to see Luis on one knee with a gorgeous solitaire,” she recalls.

-The couple wanted to get married in Mexico, and had a soft spot for the colonial town of Guanajuato.
+The couple wanted to get married in Mexico and had a soft spot for the town of Guanajuato.
+Guanajuato was colonized by the Spanish.
 “It is an historic mining town, and I found a gorgeous mine on Instagram where you can have weddings,” Patty explains.
 “It was different from anything we’d seen before, and we loved the story and significance of the place.”
-From there, they curated a colonial adventure for their 320 guests on April 14, 2018, selecting an 18th-century church with altars decorated in locally sourced gold leaf for the ceremony.
+From there, they curated an adventure for their 320 guests on April 14, 2018, selecting an 18th-century church with altars decorated in locally sourced gold leaf for the ceremony.
 Dramatic white flowers, lush greenery, and glowing candles brought the celebration together, and Yessica Cruz was on hand to photograph every detail.
 “We really wanted to show our gratitude for our family and friends who flew from near and far to join us, as well as for the love and support they’ve provided for us,” says Patty.
 We can’t think of any better inspiration for a wedding!

 The save-the-dates were a set of four custom coasters illustrated with details that represented Guanajuato, so, of course, the weekend kicked off with a party!
 “One of the coasters had a tequila donkey on it, which was a prominent part of our welcome party," says the bride.
 "Luis and I love tequila!”